-- Go to appleid.apple.com in a web browser on your computer.
+- Go to appleid.apple.com in a web browser.

 - Sign in with the Apple ID that you use on your device.

-- Scroll down to the Devices section.
+- Choose the Devices section.
 To see the serial and IMEI/MEID number, select the device.

 If you still need help, here's what to try next: